IBM/blockchainbean/README.md

 # Create a fair trade supply network with Hyperledger Composer and IBM Blockchain Starter Plan

-In this Code Pattern, we will create a blockchain app that increases visibility and efficiency in the supply chain of a coffee retailer.
+In this Code Pattern we will create a blockchain app that increases visibility and efficiency in the supply chain of a coffee retailer.
 The private keys and credentials of the blockchain application will be stored on a Cloudant database.
 We will use different transactions to show different possible actions for the different participants in the supply chain.
 This sample application will record all transactions on the IBM Blockchain Starter Kit, and enable a coffee retailer to ensure the customer that their coffee is organic and fair-trade.
 The Code Pattern can be useful to developers that are looking into learning more about creating applications that mimic a food trust supply chain with Hyperledger Composer.

 When the reader has completed this Code Pattern, they will understand how to: